Enhancing Protections through the Collective Auditing of Algorithmic Personalization

 Problem Statement

-Despite the urgency of the algorithmic personalization problem, the mathematical toolkit for studying and auditing for problematic algorithmic personalization remains extremely limited—particularly if we wish to do so in a manner that provides formal privacy guarantees.
+Despite the urgency of the algorithmic personalization problem, the mathematical toolkit for studying and auditing problematic algorithmic personalization remains extremely limited—particularly if we wish to do so in a manner that provides formal privacy guarantees.

 The goal of this proposal is to tackle this important problem head-on by establishing the mathematical foundations needed to study algorithmic personalization and to collectively audit personalization systems while guaranteeing privacy to participants.
 Such tools could transform our collective ability to make the best possible use of our data while ensuring autonomy, privacy, and overall positive social impact.